Producers Market: Our Origin Story

 Capitalism will cede to groups of people who play the game of capitalism to the highest level, but in a way that aligns to our values as parents, brothers, sisters, children, friends, neighbors, and community members.
 Our value lies in our commitment to making the world a better place by living each day to improve ourselves, aligning our personal integrity as individuals with our actions as business people.
 The compartmentalization of wearing a corporate “hat” in the office and then switching to a separate ‘hat’ when we leave will be an illusion of the past.

 Producers Market came together after working with an avocado farming family in Mexico.
-We built a branding and marketing campaign that celebrated their family and community, and told their story.
-We created a brand identity, product packaging, and website with their direct input and approval to ensure alignment.
+We built a branding and marketing campaign that celebrated their family and community.
+With their direct input, we created a brand identity, product packaging, and website for them.
+We told their story.

 Three years into this experience with the Chavez family, we found that this approach works.
 It works extremely well, in fact.

-What we did not anticipate, especially given our digital ignorance at the time, is that communities on the internet would propel this brand to the top.
-In many parts of the world, if you type “organic avocados mexico” into a google search, Michoacan Organics is the first result.
-It comes up before the major avocado conglomerates, before the largest avocado retailers in the search region, and before the largest digital retailers of avocados.
+We did not anticipate that communities on the internet would propel this brand to the top.
+In many parts of the world, if you google “organic avocados Mexico,” Michoacan Organics is the first result.
+It comes up before the major avocado conglomerates and retailers.

-At this point, we realized that we had stumbled upon something special.
-By simply telling an authentic story from the heart and creating a brand that embodies this experience, we were able to generate wholesale buyer leaders from leading retailers, distributors and food service providers globally.
+At this point, we realized that by telling an authentic story we had stumbled upon something special.
+We had created a brand that embodied our story and as a result, we were able to generate wholesale buyers from leading retailers, distributors and food service providers.
 By digital standards, we achieved an extremely low customer acquisition cost.

-We started building an internal digital marketing team and acquiring valuable social media assets in order to replicate this success across hundreds of product lines and thousands of producers.
-We quickly realized it was time to start thinking as a digital technology company, bringing in experts in software and digital technology.
+We started building an internal digital marketing team and acquiring valuable social media assets.
+We aimed to replicate this success across hundreds of product lines and thousands of producers.
+It was then we realized that it was time to start thinking as a digital technology company.

 We explained to Dermot what we had achieved with Michoacan Organics.
 He didn’t seem too worried about achieving our vision of a scalable marketplace platform.